 Craig Schneider is Chief Strategy Officer for Bridgestone West and Group President of Bridgestone West Retail.
 In this role, Schneider oversees Retail equity and franchise operations across BSAM and BSEMEA.
 He also has dotted-line reporting from all West Function roles directly supporting Retail.

-Craig Schneider was named Chief Strategy Officer, Bridgestone Americas in June 2021, adding the role of Group President, Service & Solution Networks in June 2022.
-As Chief Strategy Officer and Group President, Service & Solution Networks, Bridgestone Americas, Craig is responsible for supporting the evolution of our business from a tire company to an advanced solutions and sustainable mobility company through the strategies outlined in the company’s Mid-Long Term Business Plan, including reshaping the portfolio and partnership development.
-In addition, Bridgestone Retail Operations (BSRO) and the CFNA payment solutions are within Craig’s organization.
+Schneider concurrently serves as Chief Strategy Officer, Bridgestone Americas and Group President, Service & Solution Networks, a role he has held since 2021.
+In this role, he is responsible for supporting the evolution of our business from a tire company to an advanced solutions and sustainable mobility company through the strategies outlined in the company’s Mid-Long Term Business Plan, including reshaping the portfolio and partnership development.

 Previously, Schneider served as President, Enterprise Strategy, Corporate Development and Diversified Products, Bridgestone Americas beginning in March 2020.
 In this role, Schneider had responsibility for Enterprise Strategy, Portfolio & Analytics, Mergers & Acquisitions, and Strategic Initiatives.
 He was responsible for delivering ideas and initiatives that align with the company’s strategic priorities and to facilitate investment of resources in high growth areas.

 Schneider joined Bridgestone in 2017 as President of Firestone Industrial Products.
 He was soon elevated to President, Diversified Products for Bridgestone Americas in April 2018, overseeing both the Firestone Industrial Products and Firestone Building Products businesses.